Facebook algorithm changes are nothing new, but these can be a thorn in the side of businesses who rely on social media to increase brand awareness.

 He goes on to cite “a responsibility to make sure our services aren’t just fun to use, but also good for people’s well-being” as the major reason behind the update.

-Zuckerberg also concedes will have to work harder than ever to gain attention and awareness on Facebook.
+Zuckerberg also concedes that users will have to work harder than ever to gain attention and awareness on Facebook.

 Right on the heels of the meaningful conversations update, Facebook announced its intention to also prioritize high-quality, trustworthy news.